Cheree Boteler is a native Nevadan and a graduate of the University of Nevada, Reno.

 For 21 years, she worked in the Business/Economic Development department at NV Energy and was responsible for the development and content strategy for NV Energy’s Economic Development digital and print media.
 During her time there, she implemented Nevada’s first statewide GIS based database of industrial and office buildings and land (Nevada Site Locator).
 In her final years at NV Energy, she also served as the Unmanned Aircraft Systems (UAS) Project Manager.
 With the assistance of local, federal and private connections, her team successfully implemented UAS (drones) into NV Energy’s operations.
 Read more about this project via Women and Drones.

-- Hungry in Reno, a collaborative food and drink brand that provides the opportunity for Reno/Tahoe locals and visitors to become connected personally to the owners and chefs that are putting their heart and soul into Reno/Tahoe food and drinks.
+- Hungry in Reno, established in 2017, a collaborative food and drink brand that provides the opportunity for Reno/Tahoe locals and visitors to become connected personally to the owners and chefs that are putting their heart and soul into Reno/Tahoe food and drinks.
 In 2021, she launched four additional Hungry Brands: Hungry in Tahoe, Hungry in Sparks and Hungry in Carson as well as HungryIn_, a travel brand.

 In 2020, under her Hungry in Reno brand, she launched Reno Restaurant Week, now Reno Food & Drink Week, an annual week-long event taking place the first week of June.
 This event was created to support and celebrate the food and drink community and to encourage locals and visitors to try new places during this week and, hopefully after having an excellent experience, revisit throughout the year.
 In 2021, she added an additional week to highlight the City of Sparks’ growing food and drink scene – Sparks Food & Drink Week.